India wants to seal its borders with Pakistan and Bangladesh

 New Delhi (CNN)US President Donald Trump's plan to build a wall on the Mexican border has nothing on India.

-The South Asian country wants to seclure two borders that, in total, are more than double the length of the US-Mexico boundary.
+The South Asian country wants to secure two borders that, in total, are more than double the length of the US-Mexico boundary.

 Indian Home Minister Rajnath Singh reaffirmed the country's intent Saturday to completely shut its borders with Pakistan and Bangladesh.